-By 15, Miller was already gigging professionally in New York City .
+By the age of 15, Miller was already gigging professionally in New York City.

-A big breakthrough in his career came when he caught the attention of Miles Davis.
+A significant breakthrough in his career came when he caught the attention of Miles Davis.

-Miller not only played on the Miles Davis album “Tutu” he also wrote all but two of the tracks.
+Miller not only played on the Miles Davis album “Tutu,” but he also wrote all but two of the tracks.

-He became a popular bassist with regular gigs in New York and spent nearly fifteen years as a session artist and side man for recording artists from various genres and would later collaborate with Bobbi Humphrey and Lonnie Liston Smith.
+He became a popular bassist with regular gigs in New York and spent nearly fifteen years as a session artist and sideman for recording artists from various genres.
+He would later collaborate with Bobbi Humphrey and Lonnie Liston Smith.